Posts By: Chad Blair

 CCCL Substitute Application

 Our three CITY Center for Collaborative Learning schools are accepting applications for substitute teaching.
 We are looking for smart, caring, patient, collaborative people to add their talents to our learning community.
-We pay our subs $150 per day, $75 for a half day, or $25/hour for time less than a half or full day.
-A […]
+We pay our subs $25 per hour or $175 for a full day.
+A valid IVP Fingerprint Clearance Card is required to be added […]

 CCCL Schools: ASBCS Dashboard